sortofsleepy/webgpu-samples/README.md

 ```
 * In Safari `setSubData` on GPUBuffer is not defined, looks like you might need to run the map functions based on this Safari snippit.
+Chrome should support mapping functions.
 ```javascript

 // from Hello triangle sample here